Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Some features to consider include simple opening and closing mechanisms that can be easily and smoothly operated with gloved hands and that positively shut off air flow, and direct paths for the air to flow on to the rider's face or head.

-There's a myth that's perpetrated by the anti-helmet law faction that claims that motorcycle helmets decrease peripheral vision.
-The truth is that no motorcycle helmet would last very long in the marketplace if it blocked the owner's view of the road.
-Every full-face helmet that any of us have ever tried had an opening wider than our peripheral vision.
-This is easy enough to check when trying on a helmet.
+There’s a myth that has been perpetrated by the anti-helmet law faction that claims that motorcycle helmets decrease peripheral vision.
+The truth is that no motorcycle helmet would last very long in the marketplace if it blocked the owner’s view of the road.

 Some helmets have a greater top-to-bottom vertical visor height than others.
 Sportbike owners sometimes need wide visors due to the lower handlebars and the sportbike "crouch" necessary when riding, so keep this in mind when choosing a helmet.